oneapi-src/oneAPI-samples/Libraries/oneMKL/black_scholes/README.md

 ## Building the Black-Scholes Sample

 ### Running Samples In DevCloud
-If running a sample in the Intel DevCloud, remember that you must specify the compute node (CPU, GPU, FPGA) as well whether to run in batch or interactive mode.
-For more information see the Intel® oneAPI Base Toolkit Get Started Guide (https://devcloud.intel.com/oneapi/get-started/base-toolkit/)
+If running a sample in the Intel DevCloud, remember that you must specify the compute node (CPU, GPU, FPGA) and whether to run in batch or interactive mode.
+For more information, see the Intel® oneAPI Base Toolkit Get Started Guide (https://devcloud.intel.com/oneapi/get-started/base-toolkit/)

 ### On a Linux* System
 Run `make` to build and run the sample.
-One program is generated which will use four different interfaces in turn.
+One program is generated, which will use four different interfaces in turn.

 You can remove all generated files with `make clean`.

 ### On a Windows* System
 Run `nmake` to build and run the sample. `nmake clean` removes temporary files.

-*Warning*: On Windows, static linking with oneMKL currently takes a very long time, due to a known compiler issue.
+*Warning*: On Windows, static linking with oneMKL currently takes a very long time due to a known compiler issue.
 This will be addressed in an upcoming release.

 ## Running the Black-Scholes Sample
-If everything is working correctly, the program will exercise different combinations of APIs for both single and double precision (if available), and print a summary of its computations.
+If everything is working correctly, the program will exercise different combinations of APIs for both single and double precision (if available) and print a summary of its computations.

 ```
 running on: